bilke/Craft-Docs/source/diving-in/fields/color.rst

 Color
 =====

-The color fieldtype is a simple fieldtype that, when included, will give you a color picker in your entry form.
+The color fieldtype is a simple fieldtype that, when included, will give you a color chooser in your entry form.
+In the template, this outputs as ``#ffffff``.
+Use this anywhere that you need content-specific color settings.

+[BRAD - SCREENSHOT OF Color Fieldtype settings]

 .. image:: ../../_static/images/diving-in/fields/color.png

 Entry Page
 --------

+[BRAD - SCREENSHOT OF color field on Entry form]

 .. image:: ../../_static/images/diving-in/fields/color-entry.png